 1.1 Channel spacing

 The initial spacing for digitally modulated emissions shall be 10 kHz.
-However, interleaved channels with a separation of 5 kHz may be used in accordance with the appropriate protection criteria appearing in Resolution 543 (WRC-03), provided that the interleaved emission is not to the same geographical area as either of the emissions between which it is interleaved.
+However, interleaved channels with a separation of 5 kHz may be used in accordance with the appropriate protection criteria appearing in Resolution 543 (Rev.WRC-19), provided that the interleaved emission is not to the same geographical area as either of the emissions between which it is interleaved.
+(WRC-19)

 Reasons: Resolution 543 is to be revised by WRC-19.